 emit the aggregates and not the original metrics.

-Note: Aggregator plugins only aggregate metrics within their periods (
+NOTE Since aggregator plugins only aggregate metrics within their periods,

 Support and feedback